Food Allergies & Intolerances

 Australia has among the highest rates of allergic disorders in the developed world, with a staggering four million people suffering from at least one allergic disease in their lifetime.

 These reactions can be caused by any substance that forces your body’s immune system to overreact and produce antibodies.
 The main culprit to these allergic reactions is due to the overproduction of Histamine.
 Histamine is produced by the MAST cells which are found throughout the body.

-Once histamine is released produces an allergic reaction and many other effects like tachycardia blood pressure reduction, hot flashes, erythema and more.
+Once histamine is released it produces an allergic reaction and many other health issues like tachycardia, blood pressure reduction, hot flashes, erythema and more.
 Histamine also serves as a neurotransmitter, carrying chemical messages between nerve cells.
-If your histamine is high you must avoid frozen meals, coffee, or fermented foods.
+If your histamine is high, some foods that would be best to avoid frozen meals, coffee or fermented foods.